silviadebenedictis/silviadebenedictis.github.io/essays/decodingdreams.md

 ## Where it began

-During my childhood years, my family owned an old computer, and I can still vividly remember when it started up and displayed the "Microsoft Windows 2000" logo.
+When I was a child, my family owned an old computer, and I can still vividly remember when it started up and displayed the "Microsoft Windows 2000" logo.
 I would play around with any application that seemed interesting and press random keys until a large black screen popped up.
-I found it fascinating how just a few lines of text could alter the computer's files—until I got in trouble for accidentally deleting my mother's document.
+I was amazed at how just a few lines of text could alter the computer's files—until I got in trouble for accidentally deleting my mother's document.
+Despite the trouble it caused, that experience planted a seed of fascination within me.

-Years later, in high school, I discovered that it was the command line and was even more curious about it to the point of taking AP Computer Science.
-It was my first time coding, and there was always some error or issue whenever I worked on a project, but the satisfaction gained from fixing it was always greater than the disappointment.
-And that’s where it all began.
+Years later, in high school, I found out that the black screen was the command line.
+This discovery was only the beginning of my journey into the world of software engineering.
+In my AP Computer Science class, I faced countless errors and challenges while working on various projects.
+It was my first time coding and every day there was some new issue, but the satisfaction gained from fixing it was always greater than the disappointment.
+It was in these moments of perseverance that my passion for programming truly took root.

 ## The present

-After completing several software engineering-related courses, I’m now interested in web and mobile app design.
-I feel that it suits my passion the most because, in addition to programming, I enjoy engaging in creative pursuits like graphic design.
-I have gained experience from collaborating on web application development with my team, working on side projects, and class assignments and would like to take part in hackathons as well.
+Today, I find myself drawn to web and mobile app design.
+I feel that it suits my passion the most because, in addition to programming, I enjoy creative hobbies like digital art or graphic design.
+My journey so far has been shaped by collaborating on web application development with my peers, working on side projects, and completing class assignments.
+I am eager to take my skills to the next level by participating in hackathons as well.

 ## Where it will go

 In the future, I hope to enhance my programming skills.
 Despite having worked on many projects already, I tend to become too accustomed to using one programming language and then struggle when transitioning to another.
 I want to solidify my grasp of the fundamentals and become proficient in working on diverse projects.
-Most importantly, I aspire to successfully deploy my final project by the end of this semester and present it proudly to others.
+Most importantly, I want to be able to successfully deploy my final project by the end of this semester and present it proudly to others.